 Fate (Kadar), wherever it takes us – a story of a sudden asylum.

 From the minefields to asylum, Kadar Fayyad takes us through her journey as a volunteer and tells the stories of others through her own.
 Tutored by Mais al Sahli.

 Fatma Hassan, a woman in her early fifties, tall with a deep voice, always wearing Baluchi colorful clothes.
 She tells the story of her daily routines and her admiration for Baluchi dresses.
 Tutored by Muzna Al-Musafer.

 Dana and I… Our Journey with the Goats (7 min., Oman)

 Dana and her grandma Moza al Jabri find joy in documenting their journey through the grasslands.
 Tutored by Muzna Al-Musafer.

 Cactus (6min., Palestine)

-Iman Amira opened a plant nursery called “The Family” where she plants and sells cactus.
-She is trying to be a female entrepreneur.
-She suffers from the rejection of the male merchants.
+Iman Amira opened a plant nursery called “The Family”, where she plants and sells cactus.
+She is trying to be a female entrepreneur but suffers from the rejection of the male merchants.
 This is manifested when they refuse to cooperate with her to buy what she plants.
 Tutored by Emtiyaz al Moghrabi.